tomstorey/c1600re/README.md

 ### On-board ISDN Controller
 My router model, a 1603R, has a built-in ISDN controller.
 I dont plan to do anything with this so I wont document much about it, but this controller is accessible at address 0x0D060000 as part of the address space covered by CS3/.

+The ISDN controller does contain a watchdog function which can be used to generate a reset, however, the reset pin is routed to one of the CPLDs, and does not appear to have any ability to cause a CPU reset.

 ### System Option Register
 This is a name I came up with based on initial discovery, it is a byte sized read-only register which seems to describe some properties about the router platform.